 Step 1 — Go to Page Creation

 Log into Facebook and go to facebook.com/pages/create.
-You can also find this by clicking the menu icon and selecting “Page” under “Create.”
+You can also find this in the main menu under the “Create” section.

 Step 2 — Enter Your Page Name

-Type your business name exactly how you want it to appear.
-This shows on your Page, in search results, and on any ads you run.
+Type your business name exactly as you want it displayed.
+This shows on your Page, in search results, and on every ad you run.

-- Use your actual business name.
-Customers should recognize it.
+• Use your actual business name.
+People searching for you should recognize it immediately.

 Step 3 — Choose a Category

-Start typing a category that describes your business, and Facebook will show suggestions.
+Start typing a category that describes your business.
+Facebook will show matching suggestions.
 Pick the most accurate one.

 Your category affects which features Facebook shows you and how your Page appears in search.
-You can add up to three categories.
+You can add up to three categories — use them if more than one applies.

 Step 4 — Write Your Bio

 Add a short description of what your business does.
-This appears under your Page name and in search results.
+This appears under your Page name and in search results — it’s often the first thing a potential customer reads.

 Good: “Custom leather goods handmade in Portland.
 Wallets, belts, and bags.”